Find the credit card you’ve been looking for

 The right credit card can play an important role in helping you achieve your financial goals responsibly.
-But how do you sift through the hundreds of credit cards and offers available on today’s market?
+But how do you choose among the hundreds of credit cards and offers available on today’s market?

 Bankrate is here to help.

 Do you want to earn cash back on everyday purchases?
-Upgrade your travel experience with valuable rewards and perks?
+Upgrade your travel experience?
 Manage different kinds of consumer debt?
-Build credit for you or the young adults in your family?
-Whatever your objective might be, Bankrate’s expert analysis of leading offers from our credit card partners can guide you in the right direction.
+Build or repair your credit?
+Whatever your objective might be, our expert analysis of leading offers from our credit card partners can guide you in the right direction.

 Our experts evaluate top cards in all the major categories — including rewards, cash back, travel and business — and narrow down the list to a select few.

-A Bankrate guide to choosing and using credit cards
+A complete guide to choosing and using credit cards

 What makes a great credit card offer?

-Here are the main features you should look at to determine which cards will offer you the best overall value, usefulness and convenience.
+Here are the main features you should look at to determine which cards will provide the best value, usefulness and convenience.

 - Flat-rate — A card that earns 1% cash back for every dollar spent on any eligible purchase